 The Hospital also maintains letters of credit as discussed in Note 9.

 18. Subsequent Events

-Subsequent events have been evaluated through April 19, 2023, which is the date the consolidated financial statements were issued.
+Subsequent events have been evaluated, including disclosures related to the revolving credit agreement as noted in Note 9, through April 25, 2024, which is the date the consolidated financial statements were issued.